 Masua Pan Di Zucchero Beach

-Masua Pan di Zucchero is a small cove of no more than 100 meters, surrounded by Mediterranean vegetation and surmounted by impressive rock formations that call any climbing lover.
+Masua is a small cove of no more than 100 meters (328 feet), surrounded by Mediterranean vegetation and surmounted by impressive limestone cliffs that call any climbing lover.
 With its incredibly clear waters and perfect visibility, it’s a great spot for anyone who loves fishing, snorkeling and scuba diving.

-Although the beach itself is nicely sheltered from the wind, the sea in this part of Sardinia gets very rough and getting in the water can be dangerous when the mistral wind blows and there are strong underwater currents, so I don’t recommend going then.
+Although the beach itself is nicely sheltered from the wind, the sea in this part of Sardinia gets very rough and getting in the water can be dangerous when the mistral wind blows and there are strong underwater currents.

-Also located on the beach there is Warung, a fantastic small restaurant that serves excellent light meals during the day – that you can eat there or take away – and fantastic dinner with a focus on fusion cuisine that uses solely local ingredients.
+Also located on the beach there is Warung, a nice beach club with a fantastic small restaurant that serves excellent light meals during the day – that you can eat there or take away – and fantastic dinner with a focus on fusion cuisine that uses solely local ingredients.
 If you wish to stay for dinner, make sure to book in advance.

 Masua Pan di Zucchero is the best access point to visit the mines of Porto Flavia.
 If you continue driving along the road that takes you to Masua you will reach the entrance of the site, a marvel of mining engineering whose construction was completed in 1924 and takes the name of the daughter of Cesare Vacelli, the engineer who planned it.

 The best views of Porto Flavia are actually from the sea.
-For that, you will need to rent a kayak or a SUP and paddle all the way there, or join one of the boat trips that depart directly from the beach every couple of hours.
-You can enquire directly at the info point you will find at the beach.
+For that, you can rent a kayak or a SUP and paddle all the way there.

 How to get to Masua Pan di Zucchero